 10.2.4.2

 f) Credential revocation and destruction – CSPs shall revoke or destroy credentials within 72 hours after bei ng notified that a credential is no longer valid or has been compromised.
-CSPs that register passwords shall ensure that the revocation or de-registration of the password can be accomplished in no more than 72 hours;
+CSPs that register passwords shall ensure that the revocation of the password can be accomplished in no more than 72 hours;

 In 7.2 para 2

-Often the CSP operates its own registration service, but it is equally possible that registration is performed by a separate entity, called the Registration Authority (RA).
+Often the CSP operates its own enrolment service.
+Registration may be performed by a separate entity, called the Registration Authority (RA).